caceja/STCE-Transformer-price-prediction/README.md

 - **Predicted**: model’s forecasts
 - **RMSE**, **MAE**, **MAPE**: evaluation metrics

-## 📊 Example Results
+## 📊 Example ResultsS

-Here’s how our STCE model’s cucumber‑price forecast looks:
+Here’s how our STCE model’s Comparison of time consume and RMSE with all the models looks:

 ![Comparison of time consume and RMSE of all the models](images/result.png)